dgp1130/blog/src/www/posts/ctor.md

 `ctor<T>` is a distinct type, so it does not have access to the methods of `T`, after all `T` has not been constructed yet, so it does not make sense to call any methods on it.
-It only has one method `.construct()`, which creates and returns the intance of `T` from its existing data.
+It only has one method `.construct()`, which creates and returns the instance of `T` from its existing data.

 `ctor<T>` has one key feature, it can be extended.
 Consider a `from` keyword that can be used with `new`.
 This will allow a subclass to extend a particular